PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `networkId` (string): (required)
 - `localStatusPageEnabled` (boolean): Enables / disables the local device status pages (<a target='_blank' href='http://my.meraki.com/'>my.meraki.com, </a><a target='_blank' href='http://ap.meraki.com/'>ap.meraki.com, </a><a target='_blank' href='http://switch.meraki.com/'>switch.meraki.com, </a><a target='_blank' href='http://wired.meraki.com/'>wired.meraki.com</a>).
 Optional (defaults to false)
 - `remoteStatusPageEnabled` (boolean): Enables / disables access to the device status page (<a target='_blank'>http://[device's LAN IP])</a>.
 Optional.
 Can only be set if localStatusPageEnabled is set to true
+- `secureConnect` (object): A hash of SecureConnect options applied to the Network.

 ##### Method Code:
 ```python